Our Welfare Rights Advice work is a unique blend – of professional and friendly service.

-CASE Central has inherited a 15 years tradition of uniting professional knowledge of the law with real life experience.
-We are proud of recruiting most of our advisers from people who are, or have been, benefits claimants themselves, and who have real-life knowledge of how it feels – dealing with the anxiety of a benefit claim, being threatened with sanctions, suffering daily demonisation from the media, and feeling hopeless when the fridge gets broken as there’s no money to buy a new one… This tradition makes us special, as our clients don’t see us as ‘solicitors’ but as people like themselves.
+We are proud of recruiting most of our advisers from people who are, or have been, benefits claimants themselves.
+We have real-life experience of claims, assessments, sanctions, unexpected vital costs, and know how it feels to be demonised by the media!
+This tradition makes us special, as our clients don’t see us as ‘solicitors’ but as people like themselves.
 The trust we earn is very important for the outcome of our cases, but also makes people feel reassured, more empowered, less scared.

-Yet we are also proud of our expertise and knowledge of laws, regulations and procedures, a cumulative result of 14 years experience in this field.
-All our new volunteers are trained and introduced to CASE Central’s ethos and practice by our senior members.
+Yet we are also proud of our expertise and knowledge of laws, regulations and procedures, a cumulative result of 20+ years experience in this field.
+All our new volunteers are trained professionally by our senior advisers.

 We do not stop at ‘advising’ people.
-Within our human limits we also help them making phone calls, and we accompany those who need it to Tribunal hearings, interviews or medical examinations.
-Sometimes we have also to comfort people in tears or calm down and reassure people who come while they are panicking and angry.
+Within our capacities we can also support people with phone calls, or accompany those who need it to Tribunal hearings, interviews or medical examinations.
+Sometimes we have or calm down and reassure people who come while they are tearful, panicking or angry.
 Probably dealing with people’s emotions is the hardest part of our work!

 Our most challenging Welfare Rights advice cases